prolificcoder/house_stats/README.md

 # house_stats

+Github repo for the free course on flutter testing: https://testautomationu.applitools.com/testing-flutter-apps/

 Cross device app for visualizing and entering live house scores.

 Apps should be available on Android, iOS, Web and macos/windows -> Should be the biggest draw.